jasecara/serverless-email-service/readme.md

 ### Enabling Email Status Notifications
 Once your stack is deployed, head to the SES page in your AWS Console.
 Navigate to "Configuration Sets" and select the one named "email-service-dev-notification-configuration-set".
 Select Add Destination.
-Enter "new-notification-topic", check which email event types you would like to listen for, and then select the ARN created by you
+Enter "new-notification-topic", check which email event types you would like to listen for, and then select the SNS ARN for delivery notifications created by the stack. (email-service-dev-notification on DEV stage)

 ### Sending Email